open-make/RHardware-minimaltemplate/README.md

 # Open source hardware documentation toolkit

+We provide here a guide and and template for hardware project documentation, specifically dedicated to open source research hardware projects.

+You can cite and access an archived version at:
+Julien Colomb.
+(2025).
+Guide and template for hardware project documentation.
+Zenodo. https://doi.org/10.5281/zenodo.14725490

 > Note: This [repository home](https://codeberg.org/openmake/RHardware-minimaltemplate/branches) is on codeberg, it is mirrored on github, where the book is deployed and zenodo integration is performed.
 > Please prefer the codeberg repository to open issues.